sbisbee/couchdbSummit-boston/dayTwo-weightLoss/notes.md

   - _sleep

-  - How long to keep old revs?
+  - How long to keep old revs? missing revs

   - total_rows and offset fields in view results